shiyunjin/EasyControlNext/README.md

 adb shell settings put system screen_off_timeout 86400000
 ```

-I have changed the fork's package named from `top.saymzx.easycontrol` to `com.daitj.easycontrolfork` as not to have issues when both are installed.
+I have changed the fork's package named from `com.daitj.easycontrolfork` to `com.shiyunjin.easycontrolnext` as not to have issues when both are installed.

 # Audit Report of original code